mrfirdauss-20/go-docker-ex/README.md

 # Hex MathRush

 MathRush is simple math game which greatly inspired by [this game](https://apps.apple.com/sa/app/1-2-3/id953831664).

+It is build using client & server architecture.
+The client communicate with server using REST API defined in [http_api.md](./docs/http_api.md).

-It is intended to be used as reference for building system in Ghazlabs.
+It is intended for showcasing implementation of [Hexagonal Architecture](https://medium.com/@matiasvarela/hexagonal-architecture-in-go-cfd4e436faa3).

-The architectural pattern used for building the backend is called [Hexagonal Architecture](https://medium.com/@matiasvarela/hexagonal-architecture-in-go-cfd4e436faa3).
 Hence the name `Hex MathRush`.

 ## Game Flow